aws-samples/aws-network-firewall-rulegroups-with-proofpoints-emerging-threats-open-ruleset/README.md

-The repository prvoides automation that is necessary to parse the Proofpoints emerging threats rule sets to AWS Network Firewall rulegroups.
+The repository provides automation that is necessary to parse the [Proofpoints emerging threats rule sets](https://rules.emergingthreats.net/open/suricata/rules/) to AWS Network Firewall rulegroups.

 ## Prerequisites